“Search is still our biggest moonshot, but that moon keeps on moving.”

 But Will AI Chat Results Drive Traffic to Our Sites?

-Its been encouraging to see how quickly the two search engines have been to assure site owners that their new offerings will still link to their sites.
+Its been encouraging to see how quickly the two search engines had assured site owners that their chatbots would to link to their sites.

 First, see the tweet from Google Search Liaison Danny Sullivan above.